-The Dooyewaard Award is an annual prize for outstanding young Contemporary Artists at the time of their graduation from Art College.
-The artists are selected by a jury, made up of board members of the HKU and an independent jury of curators and members of the Dooyewaard Foundation. read more about all award winning artists.
+The Dooyewaard Stipendium is an annual prize for outstanding young Contemporary Artists at the time of their graduation from Art College.
+The artists are selected by a jury, made up of board members of the HKU, independent curators and board members of the Dooyewaard Foundation. …read more.

 A few years ago the Dooyewaard Foundation acquired a plot of land (about an acre) with on it three old studios and a stone house.
 No one had ever made the connection with Mondrian.
-But the seller, a lady who had lived there all her life and who was then 92 years old, remembered…read more
+Painstaking research and the lucky find of old photographs and letters led to this discovery…..read more.

 STUDIO HART NIBBRIG